|Part #||Dimensions in. (mm)||Weight lbs. (kg)||Containment Capacity gal. (L)||Weight Capacity UDL (lbs)|

 Frequently Asked Questions

-- Capacities of the High Capacity Drain Guard – Oil absorption: 1.9 gallons.
+- Capacities of the high capacity – Oil absorption: 1.9 gallons.
 Max sediment load: 300 lbs.

-- Capacities of the Standard Drain Guard – Oil absorption: 0.87 gallons.
+- Capacities of the standard – Oil absorption: 0.87 gallons.
 Max sediment load: 40 lbs.

-The retainer bars are an option and are not required for installation or use of the High Capacity Drain Guards.
-They are helpful when installing and removing the Drain Guard as they will keep the unit in place whenever the grate is being lifted or put into place.
+The retainer bars are an option and are not required for installation or use of the Ultra-Drain Guard.
+They are helpful when installing and removing the Ultra-Drain Guard as they will keep the unit in place whenever the grate is being lifted or put into place.

-The Drain Guard is held in place by the grate on top of the catch basin.
-So steps must be taken before lifting the grate to remove the Drain Guard or the Drain Guard will fall to the bottom of the basin once the grate is lifted.
-By using the retainer bars and placing them through the handling straps you can prevent the Drain Guard from dropping when the grate is lifted.
+The Ultra-Drain Guard is held in place by the grate on top of the catch basin.
+So steps must be taken before lifting the grate to remove the Ultra-Drain Guard or it will fall to the bottom of the basin once the grate is lifted.
+By using the retainer bars and placing them through the handling straps you can prevent the Ultra-Drain Guard from dropping when the grate is lifted.

-The Drain Guard can be used for drains up to 54″ x 54″ (Keep in mind that the Standard Drain Guard works with drains up 30″ x 40″).
+The Ultra-Drain Guard, High Capacity Model can be used for drains up to 54″ x 54″ (Keep in mind that the standard drain guard works with drains up 30″ x 40″).
 Excess skirt material can be left in place and will actually act as a “pre-filter”.
 If a neater appearance is desired, excess material can be removed by cutting it with a heavy-duty pair of scissors or a utility knife.

-Those are lifting straps and help in removing a full Drain Guard from the catch basin.
-Note: The High Capacity Drain Guard can hold up to 300 lbs.
+Those are lifting straps and help in removing a full Ultra-Drain Guard from the catch basin.
+Note: The Ultra-Drain Guard, High Capacity Model can hold up to 300 lbs.
 Caution should be taken when removing it.
 Larger/heavier loads may require backhoes, forklifts or other equipment for removal.

 Helps Comply with These Rules & Regulations